huggre/trackntrace/README.md

 ### Getting started

 Python 3 and `pip` are required to install and run the App.
-It is highly recommended to run these examples in a own Python virtual environment.

-Before continuing, you also need to make sure you have the following Python libraries installed and working in your server environment.
+You also need to make sure you have the following Python libraries installed and working in your server environment.

 - [Flask](https://pypi.org/project/Flask/)
 - [Flask-WTF](https://pypi.org/project/Flask-WTF/)